 The concept of smart buildings is not new.
 It has taken off decades ago together with the idea of smart cities.
 In turn, the market for smart building technology started growing relatively recently.
-And the leap it has made in the last couple of years is outstanding, largely due to the rapid development of IoT and big data technology.
+And the leap it has made in the last couple of years is outstanding, largely due to the rapid Internet of Things product development and big data technology.

 Connected technology for smart buildings has generated over $1.2 billion in 2018, and is expected to double and reach $2.7 billion in 2022, according to Berg Insight.

 World-leading companies in manufacturing, construction, security and energy like Johnson Controls, Schindler, KONE and Assa Abloy strengthen this market and drive innovation and intelligence to the new buildings and redesigned facilities.